Top Alkaline Foods and Drinks

 Although not as much research has been conducted on sprouts compared to other vegetables, they still host an array of different nutritional benefits.
 These little guys pack a punch of vitamins and minerals into a small little snack.
 Sprouts like alfalfa are high in calcium, magnesium, potassium, zinc, and iron - which all contribute to neutralizing acidity and replenish your body’s mineral stores.
 Radish and sunflower sprouts contain chlorophyll (among other alkaline minerals), which has been linked to cancer prevention and DNA protection.
 We like to add sprouts to our sandwiches and as a topping to salads, but here are a few other ways to try them out.

 Veggie Burgers: http://www.catchingseeds.com/california-burger/#_a5y_p=5357880

 Now that you know what to look out for as you make your way down the aisles of the grocery store and what to do with these foods once you bring them home, it’s time to make an action plan.
-If you’re trying to help your body neutralize acidity and stay alkaline it’s not necessary that you cut out all acidic foods all at once.
+If you’re trying to help your body neutralize acidity and stay alkaline, you don’t need to cut out all acidic foods all at once.
 In fact, part of a healthy, alkaline lifestyle is maintaining balance.
-At Santevia we like to follow an 80/20 Alkaline Diet rule; we do our best to consume 80% alkaline foods and only 20% acidic foods.
+At Santevia, we like to follow an 80/20 Alkaline Diet rule; we do our best to consume 80% alkaline foods and only 20% acidic foods.
 Most of us don’t feel any pressure to cut out very many foods, because we can still enjoy our favourite snacks and treats in moderation.
 You don’t have to swear off your favourite Starbucks Holiday drink or occasional ice cream cone completely, but it is important to consume primarily fresh fruits and vegetables.